 Both Slough and Scurry decided to attack early on March 28th.
 As Scurry advanced down the canyon, he saw the Union forces approaching, so he established a battle line, including his dismounted cavalry.
 Slough hit them before 11:00 am.
 The Confederates held their ground and then attacked and counterattacked throughout the afternoon.
 The fighting then ended as Slough retired first to Pigeon’s Ranch and then to Kozlowski’s Ranch.

-The Confederates then moved southward again to Albuquerque, only to find Edward Canby, recently promoted to brigadier general for the Union, outside the town with 1,200 men.
+The Confederates then moved southward again to Albuquerque to find Edward Canby, recently promoted to brigadier general for the Union, outside the town with 1,200 men.
 Facing defeat and starvation, Sibley and his men began their retreat to Texas.
-They were pursued all of the way to Fort Craig by Canby’s troops, but, finally slipped from the Federals by a circuitous route.
-Nearly dead of thirst and starvation, 1,700 Confederate survivors eventually reached safety in El Paso, Texas on May 4th.
+They were pursued to Fort Craig by Canby’s troops but, finally slipped from the Federals by a circuitous route.
+Nearly dead of thirst and starvation, 1,700 Confederate survivors eventually reached safety in El Paso, Texas, on May 4th.